 - Select “Remove” and then “Close.”

-Just run the executable file and it will scan and remove Rootkit as well as other possible Malware from your device.
+Just run the executable file, and it will scan and remove Rootkit and other possible Malware from your device.

 Remember that not every time you see excessive advertisements on a particular website does it mean your system is infected.
 Many websites advertise excessively to earn revenue.
 However, it is a good practice to regularly check your browsers for suspicious Add-ons and Extensions you never installed manually.

-Apart from that, just follow the steps given and your system will be Adware free.
+Also, follow the steps given, and your system will be Adware-free.
 We hope it helped!

-This is our guide to remove DNS Adware, we hope it assists you with your problem.
-And so In case you have any questions, feel free to ask in comments below.
+This is our guide to removing DNS Adware.
+We hope it assists you with your problem.
+And so In case you have any questions, feel free to ask in the comments below.
 Hopefully, this will solve all your problems.